na-na-hi/renget/archive/cfastories.md

 [![Popeyes's Spicy chicken sandwich: 1689985342650.jpg](https://desu-usergeneratedcontent.xyz/trash/image/1689/98/1689985342650.jpg)](https://desu-usergeneratedcontent.xyz/trash/image/1689/98/1689985342650.jpg)

 ###Publix
+####62486436 Anonymous: Chicken Sub
+`Chicken Sub`
+Okay finally went to Publix and got that Chimken Sub.
+It was dry because it was sitting in the sunlamp for so long.
+No amount of mustard of melted cheese and onions would take away the dryness.
+9/11 - It's okay.

 ####61590196 Anonymous: Publix's Turkey Dinner
 `>PUBLIX TURKEY DINNER REVIEW`:
 If you're from the american south, particularly florida, you probably know Publix sells a good turkey dinner with all the fixes at a decent price.
 It's no $5 Costco rotisserie, but retailers price gouge this shit during Thanksgiving, so you'll take what you can get.